HagerElsayed/UsersReduxDemo/README.md

 ## Architecture
 ![](UsersReduxDemo/Resources/Architecture.png)

+## Redux
+The main goal that Redux is trying to offer is predictable state management.
+The way that Redux tries to accomplish this is through having a single state tree.
+This state tree is an object that stores the entire state for an application.
+Now that all state is stored in one location

 ## Views
 Views have read-only access to the Application State and the only way to update the State is through a dispatcher, which we can call from the views.